wp-plugins/fancybox-gallery/readme.txt

 == Description ==

+FancyBox Gallery integrates the FancyBox jQuery plugin into the WordPress gallery functionality.
+Simply use the gallery shortcode to display thumbnails in your posts with the option to link directly to the images (not the attachment template), and the plugin handles the rest.
+You get nice popups for the larger sized images, scaled to fit in the browser window, with a nice overlay effect.

 Features:
  * Automatically scales large images to fit in window
  * Adds a nice drop shadow under the zoomed item

 FancyBox jQuery features, not yet implemented in the WordPress plugin:
  * Groups related items and adds navigation through them (uses preloading)
  * Can display images, inline and iframed content
  * Customizable through settings and CSS

 == Installation ==